vechain/docs/pt/tutorials/Useful-tips-for-building-a-dApp.md

 Transaction receipt
 - **reverted**: Several reasons can cause the transaction to revert.
 It means that the transaction data is passed through to a virtual machine(aka.
 VM) but not able to process.
 The most common reasons are `insufficient balance` and smart contract `not able to execute data`.

 - **gasPayer**: the address which paid the transaction fee.
 It is an important factor to determine the transaction is whether using fee delegation or not.
-If the transaction is paid by another address, the `txOrgin` and `gasPayer` will be different..
+If the transaction is paid by another address, the `txOrigin` and `gasPayer` will be different..

 - **txOrigin**: the address which signed the transaction
 :::